rilhia/omni-endo-ai-mcp/README.md

 The easiest way to open it: in Claude Desktop go to **Settings → Developer → Edit Config**.
 That opens the right file for you.

 ### A2.
 Add the omni-endo server
-Add an `mcpServers` entry like the one below.
-If the file already has an `mcpServers` section, add the `"omni-endo"` block inside it.
+Add an `mcpServers` entry to the file.
+The block below is an **example using my own folder paths**, it will not work as-is on your machine, because the two paths point at where the project lives on *my* computer.
+Use it as a template and change those two paths to match *your* setup.

 ```json
 {